codership/galera/docs/source/galeraparameters.rst

 .. index::
    pair: Parameters; gcs.sync_donor

-Should the rest of the cluster keep in sync with the donor? *Yes* means that if the donor is blocked by state transfer, the whole cluster is blocked with it.
+Should the rest of the cluster keep in sync with the donor? ``YES`` means that if the donor is blocked by state transfer, the whole cluster is blocked with it.

-If you choose to use value *YES*, it is theoretically possible that the donor node cannot keep up with the rest of the cluster due to the extra load from the SST.
+If you choose to use value ``YES``, it is theoretically possible that the donor node cannot keep up with the rest of the cluster due to the extra load from the SST.
 If the node lags behind, it may send flow control messages stalling the whole cluster.
 However, you can monitor this using the ``wsrep_flow_control_paused`` status variable.

 .. rubric:: ist.recv_addr